Dear TexCare, #1mybookmark

 Dear TexCare

-I told my friend about TexCare and that the colors stayed completely different much more beautiful since I started washing in Cottonwash.
-The other day, she said that she now washes in TexCare, and that the very best thing is that her husband, who has long complained that the clothes are scratching, has now announced that now his clothes are scratching no more.
-It's, of course, the allergy-friendly version she buys.
+I told my friend about TexCare and how the colors stayed much nicer since I started washing with Cottonwash.
+The other day, she told me that she's also washing with TexCare now, and the best thing is that her husband, who has long complained that his clothes are scratchy, has now announced that his clothes don't itch anymore.
+Of course, she buys the allergy-friendly version.

 |

-Hey, TexCare, I spilled most of a glass of beetroot over a pair of beige-colored gabardine pants, can your Spot Remover take it off?
+Hi TexCare, I've spilled most of a jar of beetroot on a pair of beige gabardine trousers, can your Stain Remover get it out?

 |